seraphinush-gaming/tera-mysterium/content/en/activities/mystery-merchant.en.md

 ![2]

+TERA NA v106.02 : City Merchant spawns in all channels.

 ### Wandering Merchant
 Wandering Merchants are merchants that spawn in various locations across Arborea.
 Different from City Merchants, spawn locations vary per region, and requires players to search for the merchant in potential spawn locations.
 Wandering merchants generally spawn around Camps across the map, but there are many exceptions, notably merchants that spawn in city outskirts where there are no camps, and Northern Shara.